passworks/android-wallet-api/README.md

 To talk with us and other developers about the API open a support ticket or mail us at [api@passworks.io](mailto:api@passworks.io) if you need to talk to us.

+"Passbook" and "iOS" are registered trademarks of Apple Inc.<br />
+Passworks Passbook Wallet is not affiliated with Apple or Passbook/Wallet in any way.